ksimon1/kubevirt-template-indexer/README.md

 Run it outside a Kubernetes cluster
 -----------------------------------

-Partially implemented and not suppored yet.
+Partially implemented and not supported yet.

 TODO